ashinsabu/ashinsabu/README.md

 - Pronouns: he/him
 <div align="justify">

- I'm a Software Developer and have worked in C/C++(Desktop and Embedded), Python, Java, Operating Systems programming and Full Stack Web development extensively.
+ I'm a Software Developer and work primarily with Golang(GitOps with ArgoCD), Kubernetes, Docker and Javascript(Typescript, React, Vue) primarily.
+I have industry experience in C/C++(Embedded), Python & MicroPython, Java, Operating Systems programming and Jenkins CI/CD.
 I have also tinkered with <a href = "https://monkeypoxdetect.firebaseapp.com/" target = "__blank">deploying Neural Networks to the web</a> and App Dev in Flutter.

 Currently I am learning:

  ✔️ DevOps

- ✔️ Rust
+ ✔️ Golang

- ✔️ Distributed Systems and System Design
+ ✔️ Distributed Systems, Kubernetes and GitOps

- ✔️ Deep Learning

 </div>